seanmgrant/Project1-T5-Rainbow-Chaser/README.md

 Acceptance Criteria
-GIVEN a fun geo weather app that allows users to find rainbows locally WHEN I click on the rainbow on the homepage
+GIVEN a fun geo weather app that allows users to find rainbows locally WHEN I hover my mouse over the rainbow on the homepage THEN I see details of how to use the Rainbow Chaser App WHEN I click the rainbow on the homepage
 THEN I am taken to a maps page displaying my current location WHEN I view my current location
 THEN I can see a background image showing my current weather